-How can Certified Health IT and Certified EHR Technology help my practice?
+How can certified health IT help my practice?

-The Office of the National Coordinator for Health Information Technology (ONC) oversees the Health IT Certification Program for health IT modules — including electronic health records (EHR) and health information exchanges.
+The Office of the National Coordinator for Health Information Technology (ONC) oversees the Health IT Certification Program for health IT modules — including electronic health records (EHR).
 The certification program sets several nationwide standards including:

 - Health IT standards